 - If you have a cataract your eye doctor will present you with surgical options to remove the cataract and to restore your vision.

 There are no studies that have conclusively proven that cataracts can be entirely prevented.
 One of the main risk factors for the development of cataracts is advancing age.
 For this reason, the patients over the age of 50 are advised to undergo routine screening for cataracts.

-However, there is a host of other modifiable risk factors that are now known to be potential culprits.
-Therefore, several lifestyle measures can make a difference in delaying the onset of cataracts and possibly slowing its progression.
-This includes:
+Here are a host of other factors that can be potential causes of cataracts.
+Several lifestyle measures can make a difference in delaying the onset of cataracts and possibly slowing the progression.
+These include: